Getting to Know Your Legislators

 - A Google or Google News search can reveal additional information about your legislator’s activity in Congress or the community, or about previous public offices they have held.
 You can also do searches for your legislators’ names and key issues or topics.
 And don’t forget the local media–local newspapers and websites are a great place to find coverage of activities your elected officials have attended or are holding, or to find material such as op-eds or letters to the editor written by them.

 - Communicating about issues that are important to you, your community and your work is also a good way to engage your legislators and learn more about their thinking.
 Sending a letter lets them know what issues matter to you, and starts a dialogue with them and their staff.
-Use our templates to send a letter today.
+Use our templates to send a message today.